Agnes Inglis: Library curation

-The university administration did not support her work, but it did not interfere with her it either.
+The university administration did not support her work, but it did not interfere with it either.
 Inglis received no supervision or assistance from trained librarians, which gave her substantial operational freedom in how she organized the archive.
 She believed that the relative obscurity of the collection would protect it from being discovered and destroyed by the authorities.
-Without any training, she developed her own idiosyncratic method of organizing the collection by dividing it into subjects and cataloguing it by item.
+Without any training, she developed her own idiosyncratic method of organizing the collection by dividing it into subjects and cataloging it by item.
 None of the items were alphabetized or indexed, so she relied on her memory to locate material.
 She wrote extensive notes to contextualize the collection, providing anecdotal information about historical context and individual biographies, and attaching them as slips to manuscripts.
 She also bound paperback publications and compiled newspaper clippings into scrapbooks.
 Without any operating budget, she gathered furniture and stationery from other parts of the library and promoted the collection through word of mouth.
 Inglis prioritised public access of the collection, freely allowing materials to be lent out.
 She responded kindly to borrowers, even when they returned books in a damaged state.
 Some did not return the items at all.

 Inglis' work as a librarian was directly motivated by her anarchist philosophy and left-wing politics.
 She initially viewed her work as a curator as playing only a supporting role in the anarchist movement, but later came to see it as a form of direct participation.
 She used her knowledge of the movement and connections within activist circles to acquire and sort materials for the collection.
 After noticing there were gaps in the archived materials, with incomplete sets of periodicals and other publications, she sought to expand on Labadie's initial collection.
 She began reaching out to people she knew from her activist network, some of whom were previously sceptical of academic institutions, and established a collection development program to acquire more material.
 She published notices requesting contributions in prominent left-wing periodicals, and used her own money to subscribe to more obscure publications.
 She even tracked down activists who had dropped out of the movement and the families of those who had died, expressing a keen interest in their personal lives.

 Without any budget for acquisitions, she relied entirely on donations.
 Over the years, she reached out to hundreds of radicals requesting they contribute new materials, which resulted in a massive expansion of the collection's holdings.
 Her own donations amounted to 500 issues of various periodicals and a large collection of materials from the Spanish Civil War.
 Through her efforts, the collection received contributions from Louis Adamic, Roger Nash Baldwin, Ralph Chaplin, Joseph Desser, Millie Grobstein, Emma Goldman, Elizabeth Gurley Flynn, Ammon Hennacy, Granville Hicks, Joseph Ishill, Mark Mratchny, Ben Reitman, Hugo Rolland, Alfred Sanftleben, and Augustin Souchy.
 Jo Labadie and his friends also perenially contributed boxes full of material to the collection.
 Inglis notably collected the papers of the American anarchist Voltairine de Cleyre.